glasgowm148/ergonaut-handbook/Ergo/FAQ.md

 - [Entering the Next Era of Pow With Ergo](https://curiaregiscrypto.medium.com/entering-the-next-era-of-pow-with-ergo-e4d83530410c)
 ## Why was non-outsourceability turned off?

-Autolykos v1 originally had non-outsourcability built-in to prevent mining pools on Ergo.
+Autolykos v1 originally had non-outsourceability built-in to prevent mining pools on Ergo.
 However, it became apparent that with smart contracts, it's basically impossible to prevent pools.
 So, they  (the miners) turned it off so that not only larger players were able to take advantage of the loophole.
 Ergo is now focusing on memory hardness in an attempt to keep mining as fair as possible, which should help prevent ASICs mining at least.
 There are also some improvements for pooling, e.g. Stratum 2 protocol.

 > “Bypassing Non-Outsourceable Proof-of-Work Schemes Using Collateralized Smart Contracts” https://ia.cr/2020/044 was presented by Alex Chepurnoy at WTSC workshop associated with Financial Cryptography and Data Security 2020 in Malaysia